norwegian to english translator app

 App translation is less accurate than human translation.
 This is because apps are not as familiar with the nuances of the language and can often make mistakes.
 However, app translation is less expensive than human translation.

 Both human translation and app translation have their pros and cons.
 When it comes to accuracy, human translation is the better option.
-However, app translation is the better option if you’re looking for a cheaper option.
+However, app translation is better if you want a cheaper option.

 FAQ’S